vlang/v/vlib/x/vweb/README.md

 connection and vweb will not interfere.
 This means that we are responsible for sending a response over the connection and closing it.

+### Empty Result

+Sometimes you want to send the response in another thread, for example when using [Server Sent Events](sse/README.md).
+When you are sure that a response will be sent over the TCP connection you can return `vweb.no_result()`.
+This function does nothinng and returns an empty `vweb.Result` struct, letting vweb know that we sent a response ourself.

 **Example:**
 ```v
 module main